ArmanJR/termustat/readme.md

 - **Course Planner**: Easily add, remove, and rearrange courses on a visual calendar.
 - **Conflict Detection**: Highlights time overlaps and warns of schedule clashes.
 - **Dynamic Filtering**: Search and filter by faculty, professor, semester, or keywords.
-- **Email Notifications**: Built‑in support for password resets and email verification.
 - **Data Import/Export**: Uses the “engine” module to parse and transform Golestan exports into structured JSON.

 ## Tech Stack